 The waitress returned with a pot of coffee and filled all the empty cups.
 “I’ll be back with the drinks,” she said then left.

-“The corned beef hash is really good here,” Todd said.
+“They make an excellent corned beef hash here,” Todd recommended.

 “Are you from Texas?”
 Randy asked her.

-“Georgia,” Randy said, “so how come you moved out here?”
+“Georgia,” Randy replied, then appeared more curious.
+“So how come you moved out here?”

-“Why, to be a movie star, hon,” the waitress said.
+“Why to be a movie star, hon,” the waitress answered saucily.

 “Yeah, but they’re close to each other, aren’t they?”
-Randy said.
+Randy asked.

-“Young man, there are four states and about a thousand miles between Georgia and Texas,” the waitress said.
+“Young man, there are four states and about a thousand miles between Georgia and Texas,” the waitress informed.

 “Yeah, Randy,” Mike said, “don’t you know your geography?”

-“Farthest east I’ve been is Nevada,” Randy said.
+“Farthest east I’ve been is Nevada,” Randy replied.

-“That’s because Utah won’t let you in,” Todd responded and everyone laughed.
+“That’s because Utah won’t let you in,” Todd joked and everyone laughed.

-“You’re just too wild for them,” the waitress said to Randy and everyone laughed some more.
-She took the rest of their orders then sauntered away.
+“I’ll bet you’re just too wild for them,” the waitress kidded Randy and everyone laughed some more.
+She took the rest of their orders then sauntered away to the kitchen window.

-“You’re in rare form this weekend, Randy,” Alex said.
+“You’re in rare form this weekend, Randy,” Alex pointed out.

-“I thought we took BART to that,” Todd said.
+“I thought we took BART to that,” Todd recalled.
 “You must have crashed in some complete stranger’s van.”

-“Really,” Randy said.
+“Really,” Randy said as he appeared to search his memory.
 “I think I scored that night.”

 Jason was feeling more awake as they drove to Christine’s apartment.
-He put his arm around her and held her close as he drove.
-She rested her head on his shoulder then softly traced her hand up and down his thigh.
-He felt a rush of anticipation and drove a little faster.
+He put his arm around her and held her close as he steered with his left hand.
+She rested her head on his shoulder, then softly traced her hand up and down his thigh.
+She smiled at him, and he felt a rush of anticipation.
+He pushed on the accelerator pedal and drove a little faster.

 ©2016 Robert Kirkendall